Pynckels/pynckels.github.io/2024-2-talrezew-info.md

 * Block network trafic to and from www.highqualitylinkclicks.com
 * Block network trafic to and from www.craftybyte42.com

+#### Teriary security measures

+* Block webpages with signatures in major parts of 6.4.1
+* Block webpages with signatures in major parts of 6.4.2
+* Block webpages with signatures in major parts of 6.4.3

 ## 1. Attack vector

 A Phishing mail is sent to the potential victim.